chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## Why is PureScript's Documentation Lacking and How Do We Improve It?

+These are the reasons.
+Each wil be covered more in-depth following this:

+- PureScript is not _currently_ trying to be the next "mainstream language".
+- Core contributors are spread thin: limited time with too much responsibility
+- Core contributors are prioritizing the addition of new powerful language features over other interests
+- There is no clearly-defined mutually-held community-wide goal/vision that coordinates efforts
+- It's difficult to pin down and define what are Functional Programming's "best practices"
+- Questions answered on Slack do not persist, so they get re-asked and re-answered

+### PureScript is not _currently_ trying to be the next "mainstream language"

+Many have wrongly assumed that PureScript is trying to replace [insert your favorite web language here].
+That is not the case.
+Each language has its trade-offs that make it better for some and worse for others.

+Rather, PureScript is _currently_ following the motto of "**avoid (success at all costs)**".

+#### The Wrong Interpretation of 'Avoid (success at all costs)'

+One might understand 'avoid (success at all costs)' as "We don't want to be 'successful.'
+We don't want everyone to use this language.
+Therefore, let's make it hard and impractical for people to learn and use this language."

+New learners have likely said or thought, "Stupid language developers!
+Why didn't they make it easier to learn how to use this language and its abstractions?
+I thought this was a 'better' language."

+This interpretation is flawed because it focuses on the _wrong core values_: low learning curve and ease of use.
+PureScript's language developers do value these things, but they value other things more.

+#### The Right Interpretation of 'Avoid (success at all costs)'

+To understand this motto, one must understand the core value behind it: productivity:
+- Using the right abstractions to solve a problem is more productive than using a workaround/hack because of a language deficiency.
+- Writing code correctly "the first time" is more productive than fixing bugs later (e.g. trading runtime errors for compiler errors)
+- Painless refactoring is more productive when reducing technical debt than painful refactoring.
+- Creating solutions to problems that "just work" is more productive than solutions that "should work."

+In short, all languages make compromises based on which core values they value more than others.
+PureScript "bought" power and productivity at the "price" of a higher learning curve and lower ease of use.
+Other languages made a different "purchase."

+This leaves one conclusion: PureScript might not be the language for you.

+If you can accomplish your goals using a language that "fits" you better than PureScript, why use PureScript?

+Programming exists to solve problems.
+It's not about proving whether you are clever and disciplined enough to learn something hard.
+Go use that language instead, and come back if you change your mind.

+If you value the same things that PureScript language developers value, then you are right at home.

 - Philosophy of the language:
     - avoid (success at all costs)
     - wrong intepretation: